-To clearly show the existence of success in ones past.
-For job selection purposes it is best to look at previous success in work situations.
-If previous work situations are not available, this often happens with entry level positions, it is also acceptable to reference other personal accomplishments.
+Clearly shows the existence of success in ones past.
+For job selection purposes, it is best to look at previous success in work situations.
+If previous work situations are not available, as often happens with entry level positions, it is also acceptable to reference other personal accomplishments.

-Focuses on desired results and sets and achieves challenging goals.
+Focuses on desired results.
+Sets and achieves challenging goals.

-- Can you tell me about a time when (applicant name) had to set goals for themself?
+- Can you tell me about a time when [applicant name] had to set goals for themself?
 Did they choose exceptional goals from the start?
-Did they meet or exceed their own goals?
+Did they meet or exceed those goals?

-- Give me an example of a time where (applicant name) set difficult goals for themself.
-What were those goals and how much of a stretch were they?
+- Give me an example of a time where [applicant name] set difficult goals for themself.
+What were those goals and why did [applicant name] consider them difficult?
 What were the results?

-- Tell me about a time where (applicant name) had to re-evaluate their goals.
+- Tell me about a time when [applicant name] had to re-evaluate their goals.
 What was the scenario and how high were the goals before they re-evaluated them?
 What made the re-evaluated goals more realistic?